-A click beetle is clever enough to jump without using its legs.
-Of course, even more clever would be to not end up stranded on its back in the first place, but when a click beetle is upside down, it's too unbalanced to roll over onto its short little legs.
-Instead it arches its back, bending the middle of its body upward so that just its front and back ends touch the ground.
-Then it suddenly straightens out, making a loud click sound and spinning itself into the air to land right side up.
+A click beetle is agile enough to jump without using its legs.
+When it's upside down, it's too unbalanced to roll over onto short, little legs.
+Instead, the bug arches its back, bending the middle of its body upward so that its front and back ends touch the ground – like a backbend.
+Then it suddenly straightens out, making a loud click sound and spinning into the air to land right-side up.
 A click beetle about half an inch long can catapult through the air about a foot.

-Grasshoppers are also named for their most remarkable activity.
-Only in their case, the move is a pretty classic jump.
-A grasshopper’s back legs have strong, oversize muscles that send it into those great leaps.
-Technically, the insect's muscle-bound femurs can straighten with sufficient force to shove their tibiae against the ground hard enough to propel them upward and forward.
-The grasshopper prepares for the move like an Olympic contender, swaying slightly back and forth while it gauges the jump and gathers itself.
-Then—airborne.
-All predators left behind or a juicy new perch perfectly landed on.
-Scientists at Cornell Center for Materials Research say that grasshoppers can jump 80 times their length, which would be like you jumping one and a half football fields.
+The grasshopper is clearly named for its most remarkable skill.
+Its back legs have strong, oversized muscles for launching into impressive leaps.
+Technically, the insect's muscle-bound femurs can straighten with sufficient force to shove their tibiae against the ground hard enough to propel themselves upward and forward.
+The grasshopper prepares for the move like an Olympic contender, swaying slightly back and forth while it gauges the jump and gears up.
+Leaving predators behind or landing perfectly on a new perch is a breeze for these bugs.

-You'll see fleas jump when things get too crowded on Rover or when something unpleasant, such as a run through a sprinkler, upsets their canine snack.
+You'll see fleas jump when the refuge of a dog's fur gets too crowded, or when something unpleasant happens, like the dog running through a sprinkler.
 Fleas jump in the same manner as grasshoppers.
 They have modified back legs specially designed for thrusting.
 If they're scared, threatened or merely want the quickest route to a fresh meal, they leap.
 Fleas sense vibrations from potential hosts, and that tells them where to jump.
-They can propel themselves 200 times their tiny body length.
-If you could do that, you would be able to leap 70-foot-tall buildings in a single bound.
-If your dog could do that—oh, never mind.
-Just get him a flea collar.
+They can propel themselves 200 times the length of their tiny bodies.
+If you could do that, you'd be able to leap 70-foot-tall buildings in a single bound.